Farhad95000/HoverInfo-Module/README.md

 # HoverInfo-Module
-This is an module which modifies a GUI object.
-Like this when mouse pointer kept on it, hover message will be created.
+This is an module which modifies a GUI object like this when mouse pointer kept on it, hover message will be created.

 # Description
 Version: 1.0,